pagopa-archive/io-handbook/development-styleguide.md

 #### Avoid throwing exceptions

 Sometimes test code can have unhappy branches you don't want to test and hence consider as a test failure.
-Try not to throw exception in there.
+Try not to throw exceptions in there.
 If you are using `Jest`, you can use [`expect.assertions`](https://jest-bot.github.io/jest/docs/expect.html#expectassertionsnumber).

 ```typescript